johnpuddephatt/oclt/_pages/vacancy-treasurer-voluntary.md

 <li>Term: Negotiable but we’d love someone to take the role for 2 years</li>

-<li>Obligation: One monthly board meeting and a one hour finance working group</li>

 <li>Salary: This is an unpaid role and reasonable expenses will be reimbursed</li>

 <li>Start date: By agreement and ideally in January 2020</li>